sunny7x7/TrendingApp/README.md

-## Methodology: Data Cleaning ##
+##Methodology: Data Cleaning##

 ***Removing "NA" (Missing Values)***

-After downloading the csv file, we removed 44 rows of data which contained NA values that could not have otherwise been replaced by another value.
+After downloading the csv file, we removed 44 rows of data which contained NA values that could not have otherwise been replaced.

 ***Removing "+" Sign in Installs Column***